Skip to content

 What it does: Reuses cached prompt prefixes when subsequent requests have similar context.

-How it works: - First request with context → stored in Claude's cache (5 min TTL, by default) - Identical or very similar context → reuses cached tokens at ~10% cost
+How it works: - First request with context → stored in Claude's prompt cache (the API applies a default cache TTL) - Identical or very similar context → reuses cached tokens at a reduced per-token cost on the cached prefix

 Real example: